spanner888/CamScripts/README.md

 Job-ToolController has properties for Rapids, Feeds, Speed and contains copy of the Tool-Bit used with all the specific sizes/properties.

-### Machinability & RPM
+### Machinability & CAM Speeds and Feeds

-The early work using the new Materials Workbench to add a default group of "Machining" materials, 8 common metal and 5 wood, that have "Machinability" properties is also demonstrated in the second script 'CamFullProcessExample.FcMacro'.
+The early work using the new Materials Workbench to add a default group of "Machining" materials, includes 8 common metal and 5 wood(ish) materials, that have "Machinability" properties is demonstrated in the second script 'CamFullProcessExample.FcMacro' in "Example 5 CamScriptingLib: Job-Operation & TC props + Machinability data to calculate".

+Cutting settings such as ToolController Diameter and ap or StepDown are retreived from the CAM-Job and other cutting data sucn as Vc or SurfaceSpeed etc is retreived from the selected material.

+One property not yet retreived is ae or StepOver, as that is only available directly in some Operations, such as Pocket.
+In other Operations such as Profile this will require thought as to how this property should be managed.

+Note this example above has extended both the Machinability model and materials and provided example updates to CAM default shapes to hold the required Tool properties.
+This part of the work is entirely my own ideas and included purely to aid design thinking and feedback to FreeCAD.

 Spindle RPM <<MORE UPDATE is calculated, by retreiving ToolController material type of HSS or Carbide and then retreiving the corresponding HSS or Carbide surfaceSpeed from the Material data of the Job-Stock, which would be inherited from the design object.